Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-Azure-Percept-Open-Source-Project.md

     To filter our results by confidence interval, select **Transform**, select **Filter**, and then drag the filter node onto the canvas.

-12. Connect the pedestrian-and-vehicle-detector model node output to the filter node input.
+12. Connect the **pedestrian-and-vehicle-detector** model node output to the **Filter** node input.

     A side panel appears for you to define the objects detected by the model and set the confidence interval.

     ![Screenshot of Drag-and-Drop Nodes tab displaying model properties box](media/050c9716807eccbfa175089c5f608f6c.png)

-13. Select **Vehicle** as the object for the filter and the confidence threshold.
+13. Select **Vehicle** as the object for the filter and the confidence threshold, and then select **Done**.
 Depending on the use case, the confidence threshold may vary.

     Next, we’ll analyze insights from the model by streaming the inference data back to the IoT Hub.